med0a/med0a/README.md

 <p align="left">
 <h5> Portfolio </h5>
+Check out my work and projects: https://myportfolio-med0a.netlify.app/ For prevacy I'm not giving my real name and informations but my work is real , if you want farther connection with me :
-Check out my work and projects: https://myportfolio-med0a.netlify.app/ A contact form is available at the bottom of the page — feel free to reach out!
+A contact form is available at the bottom of the page — feel free to reach out!

 </p>
 <p>
  <h5> Blog</h5>